hashicorp/nomad/website/source/guides/web-ui/operating-a-job.html.md

 ## Restarting or Stopping an Allocation or Task

-Ideally software always runs smoothly and as intended, but this isn't something we can count on.
-Sometimes tasks will have a memory leak, sometimes a node will have noisy neighbors, and sometimes we have no clue what's going so it's time to try turning it off and on again.

-For these times, Nomad allows for restarting and stopping individual allocations and tasks.
+Nomad allows for restarting and stopping individual allocations and tasks.
 When a task is restarted, Nomad will perform a local restart of the task.
 When an allocation is stopped, Nomad will mark the allocation as complete and perform a reschedule onto a different client node.